 - Beach – no

-A very quiet town with many new houses, a couple of restaurants along the main street, a big supermarket, it doesn’t look like a typical holiday town.
+Vila do Bispo is a very quiet town with many new houses, a couple of restaurants along the main street, and a big supermarket, it doesn’t look like a typical holiday town.

 Places to stay in Vila do Bispo